 Google Analytics 4 will officially replace Universal Analytics in the summer of next year.
 So if you haven’t already made…

 Long stays on a website, which, as described above, do not result in a click on another page, are no longer considered to be unengaged sessions and therefore do not have a negative impact on the measurement of user engagement on a website.
 This gives Google Analytics 4 users a more accurate picture of whether their website contains the content users are looking for and the level of user engagement with their website.

-Still want to measure the bounce rate – is that possible?
+Still want to measure the bounce rate in GA4 – is that possible?